-Dr. Oshinsky received a B.A. in Biology with a concentration in Neuroscience from Brandeis University, where he learned electrophysiology in the laboratory of Eve E. Marder, Ph.D.
+Dr. Oshinsky received a B.A. in Biology with a concentration in Neuroscience from Brandeis University, where he learned electrophysiology in the laboratory of Eve Marder, Ph.D.
 He earned a Ph.D. in Neurobiology & Behavior from Cornell University in the laboratory of Ronald R. Hoy studying neural circuits.
 As an NIH sponsored postdoctoral fellow at the University of Pennsylvania, he trained with Gary Aston-Jones, Ph.D. in neuropharmacology and neuromodulation.
-He was on the faculty in the Department of Neurology at Thomas Jefferson University since 2001, before joining the NINDS.
-During those years he was the Director of Preclinical Research at the Jefferson Headache Center and directed an NIH funded research program aimed at developing and characterizing animal models of headache.
-In 2011, Dr. Oshinsky was award the Harold G. Wolff Award for headache research.
+He was on the faculty in the Department of Neurology at Thomas Jefferson University (TJU) from 2001-2014.
+At TJU, he was the Director of Preclinical Research at the Jefferson Headache Center and led an NIH funded research program aimed at developing and characterizing animal models of headache.
+In 2011, Dr. Oshinsky was awarded the Harold G. Wolff Award for headache research.